Clem9963/CISCO-Cheat-Sheet/README.md

 access-list 21 deny any
 ```

-## Router-on-a-stick configuration : create a trunk link between a switch and a router
+## Router-on-a-stick configuration: create a trunk link between a switch and a router

 ### Router side